College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

-Biotin can also be found in tablet form, liquid form, capsule form, and numerous topical based treatments.
+Biotin can also be found in tablet form, liquid form, capsule form, and in numerous topical-based treatments.

-So now you know how to grow a beard fast at 16 and beyond!!back to menu ↑
+So now you know how to grow a beard fast at 16 and beyond!

-If nothing else works and you have $20,000 lying around, you could treat yourself to a beard transplant!!!
+If nothing else works and you have $20,000, you could treat yourself to a beard transplant!

 The procedure involves plucking hairs from your scalp and implanting them in the patchy spots of your struggling beard.

-Dr. Jeffrey Epstein, a plastic surgeon in America, stated that he has seen a 30-fold increase in dudes getting beard transplants over the last decade!!!back to menu ↑
+Dr. Jeffrey Epstein, a plastic surgeon in America, stated that he had seen a 30-fold increase in dudes getting beard transplants over the last decade!